Using WebSockets on Heroku with Node.js

 $ npm install --save ws bufferutil utf-8-validate

 We need an HTTP server to do two things: serve our client-side assets and provide a hook for the WebSocket server to monitor for requests.
-The server code will look like this:
+The server code looks like:

 const PORT = process.env.PORT || 3000;